amir1376/ab-download-manager/CONTRIBUTING.md

 - **Review & Feedback**: I’ll review your PR as soon as I can.
 There might be some feedback or requests for changes, so be ready to make adjustments if needed.

 - **Merging**: If everything looks good, I’ll merge your PR into the master branch.

+### Pull Request Requirements

+You are responsible for testing, debugging, and maintaining your pull request until it is merged.

+Vibe coding is not allowed.
+Do not submit AI-generated code and expect review cycles to shape it into a working implementation.
+If you submit a pull request, you must understand the code, verify that it works, and address issues yourself.

+Pull requests that primarily shift development, testing, or debugging work to reviewers may be closed without review.